SharePoint/sp-dev-docs/docs/general-development/bdc-model-schema-reference-for-sharepoint.md

 ---
-title: BDC model schema reference for SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 979a5ffc-f033-4e72-b2d1-11d8cb1b294a
+title: BDC model schema reference for SharePoint ms.prod: SHAREPOINT ms.assetid: 979a5ffc-f033-4e72-b2d1-11d8cb1b294a
 ---

-# BDC model schema reference for SharePoint 2013
+# BDC model schema reference for SharePoint
-Contains reference documentation for the BDC model schema (BDCMetadata.xsd), which you can use to create external content types in SharePoint 2013.
+Contains reference documentation for the BDC model schema (BDCMetadata.xsd), which you can use to create external content types in SharePoint.
  [BDCMetadata.xsd](http://schemas.microsoft.com/windows/2007/BusinessDataCatalog)